 7 You have made him a little lower than the angels; You have crowned him with glory and honor, And set him over the works of Your hands.

-Verse 7 continues the quotation began in verse 6 of Psalm 8.
+Verse 7 continues the quotation began in verse 6 from Psalm 8.

 7 You [God the Father] have made him a little lower than the angels;